jonathanpiper-cs/ctcon/readme.md

 Limitations:
 This tool currently only looks for the "extension_uid" property at the root level of the content type.
 It does not look inside of group fields, modular blocks, or global fields.

+The tool only works with content types, not global fields.